iamarjotsingh/KUBERNETES-AMARJOT/README.md

+The NGINX Ingress Controller for Kubernetes works with the NGINX webserver (as a proxy).

-COMMANDS TO FOLLOW: - (WITHOUT USING MINIKUBE)
+COMMANDS TO FOLLOW: - (WITH USING NGINX Ingress Controller)

 STEP 1 - Change your Kubectl config to docker desktop.